The Punisher: One Last Kill: Development

+Jon Bernthal co-wrote One Last Kill and reprises his role as Frank Castle from previous MCU media.

 During filming for the first season of Born Again, Bernthal conceived a story for a television special focused on the Punisher.
 The end of the season sees Castle arrested by New York City Mayor Wilson Fisk and later breaking out of his prison.
 Marvel Studios looked at some of Bernthal's previous writing and then asked him to pitch the special to them before it moved forward.
 He said that he did not want them to "just hand it to me... they've held me accountable to every step along the way.
 I really want to earn this and I really want this to be good."
-Brad Winderbaum, the head of streaming, television, and animation at Marvel Studios, revealed that the special was in development under the "Marvel Studios Special Presentation" banner in February 2025.
+Brad Winderbaum, the head of streaming, television, and animation at Marvel Studios, revealed that the special was in development under the "Special Presentation" banner in February 2025.
 Reinaldo Marcus Green was set to direct the special and was writing the screenplay with Bernthal, after they worked together on the film King Richard (2021) and the miniseries We Own This City (2022).
 Winderbaum said the character was very important to Bernthal, who he felt had turned the Punisher into an "icon".
-The special is the first work produced based on Bernthal's writing.
-It is intended to receive a TV-MA rating.
+In March 2026, the special's title was revealed as The Punisher: One Last Kill, releasing as a "Marvel Television Special Presentation".
+The special is one of the first works produced based on Bernthal's writing.
+It received a TV-MA rating, and is approximately 45 minutes long.
+Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Winderbaum, and Sana Amanat, along with Bernthal and Green.